 Near death during the journey, Biko would succumb to his injuries on September 12 at the age of 30.

 Listen to Biko discuss Black unity and the Black Consciousness Movement here:

 Police initially said the activist’s death was because of a hunger strike protest, but an autopsy revealed the cause of death to be a brain hemorrhage due to blows to the head.
 Many of Biko’s supporters — as well as external media — suspected foul play in Biko’s untimely death.

 International protests arose over Biko’s death, including a U.N.-imposed embargo on arms.
 A reported 10,000 people attended his funeral, which included world leaders and the like.
-But who truly exposed the sordid machinations of the case was White journalist and friend of Biko Donald Woods, who took photos of Biko’s injuries in the morgue and fought to expose the case as murder.
+But who truly exposed the sordid machinations of the case was white journalist and friend of Biko, Donald Woods, who took photos of the activist’s injuries in the morgue and fought to expose the case as murder.
 Because of his work, Woods was targeted by the government and thus fled to England.
-He later penned the book “Biko,” which formed the basis for the 1987 film “Cry Freedom” starring Denzel Washington and Kevin Kline as Biko and Woods, respectively.
+He later penned the book “Biko,” which formed the basis for the 1987 film, “Cry Freedom,” starring Denzel Washington and Kevin Kline as Biko and Woods, respectively.

 As expected, the government would not prosecute the officers and later gave the Biko family $78,000 as compensation for his death.
-In 1995, after majority rule passed to Black South Africans, the Truth and Reconciliation Commission was created to investigate apartheid-related abuses over the duration of the racist regime.
-In a clever but underhanded strategy, outgoing White government members asked the Commission grant them amnesty for those who confess their past crimes as a condition of the power transfer.
+In 1995, after majority rule was passed to Black South Africans, the Truth and Reconciliation Commission was created to investigate Apartheid-related abuses over the duration of the racist regime.
+In a clever but underhanded strategy, outgoing white government members asked the Commission to grant them amnesty for those who confess their past crimes as a condition of the power transfer.